 A world of development experience

-UNDP works in more than 170 countries and territories, helping to achieve the eradication of poverty, and the reduction of inequalities and exclusion.
+UNDP works in nearly 170 countries and territories, helping to achieve the eradication of poverty, and the reduction of inequalities and exclusion.
 We help countries to develop policies, leadership skills, partnering abilities, institutional capabilities and build resilience in order to sustain development results.

-2015 is a critical year for the world.
-At UNDP, we see 2015 as a huge opportunity to advance the global sustainable development agenda.
-World leaders have pledged to achieve the Millennium Development Goals, including the overarching goal of cutting poverty in half by 2015.
-UNDP's network links and coordinates global and national efforts to reach these Goals, and to strengthen post-2015 frameworks for development, disaster risk reduction and climate change as they help shape global sustainable development for the next 15 years.
-UN Member States also met on 25 September to adopt the new Sustainable Development Goals, or Global Goals, which will guide global development priorities for the next 15 years.
+This is a critical time for the world.
+At UNDP, we see this period as a huge opportunity to advance the global sustainable development agenda.
+Last year, world leaders adopted the 2030 Agenda for Sustainable Development to continue the work of the Millennium Development Goals.
+UNDP is working to strengthen new frameworks for development, disaster risk reduction and climate change.
+We support countries' efforts to achieve the new Sustainable Development Goals, or Global Goals, which will guide global development priorities for the next 15 years.

 UNDP focuses on helping countries build and share solutions in three main areas: